-Last Mystery Jam before the second leg of Summer Tour!
-Get it while it's hot!!
-As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
+Welcome to the second century of Mystery Jam Mondays at Phish.net.
+As usual, we will be playing for an MP3 download, courtesy of our friends at LivePhish.com / Nugs.Net.
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
-The hint will come on Tuesday and the answer will be posted on Wednesday.
+A hint will be posted on Tuesday (if necessary) and the answer will be posted on Wednesday.
 Good luck...

 Wednesday Answer: Pauly7917 was the first one in withthe12/14/95 "NICU."
 Congrats, Pauly.
 This was an easy one, of course, and for that reason, I'm half tempted to declare Rabeldy the winner for getting all meta on us and noticing the reason behind picking this particular MJ for 101... we're starting the second 100 the same way we did the first.
 See you all next Monday, where the MJ will not be from 2/16/03.